Find Affordable College Courses

 East Lansing, MI

-Michigan State University came in at #8 in this year’s edition of the Best Value Astronomy & Astrophysics Bachelor’s Degree Schools in the Great Lakes Region ranking.
+Michigan State University ranked #8 on this year’s Best Value Astronomy & Astrophysics Bachelor’s Degree Schools in the Great Lakes Region list.
 Located in the city of East Lansing, Michigan State is a public college with a fairly large student population.

 The average tuition and fees for an out-of-state undergraduate student at Michigan State are $41,290 a year.